-Last Sunday, Ross Chastain arguably pulled the wildest move of the NASCAR Cup Series season when he rode the wall on the final lap of Xfinity 500 and shot himself from 10th place to fifth.
-Chastain's full-speed finish at Martinsville Speedway allowed him to beat out Denny Hamlin and earn a spot alongside Christopher Bell, Chase Elliott, and Joey Logano in the Championship Four.
+During last October's NASCAR Cup Series race at Martinsville Speedway, Ross Chastain pulled the wildest move of the 2022 season when he rode the wall on the final lap of Xfinity 500 and slingshotted himself from 10th place to fifth.
+Chastain's full-speed finish at Martinsville allowed him to beat out Denny Hamlin and earn a spot alongside Christopher Bell, Chase Elliott, and Joey Logano in the Championship Four.

 Despite the fact that Chastain's paint-peeling maneuver will be on NASCAR highlight reels for years to come, not everyone was happy with the Trackhouse Racing driver risky decision.
-Chief among the detractors was Kyle Larson, even though he pulled the same exact move at Darlington Raceway last year (and against Denny Hamlin, no less).
+Chief among the detractors was Kyle Larson, even though he pulled the same exact move at Darlington Raceway in 2021 (and against Denny Hamlin, no less).

 "I guess I'd ask you guys, what makes that not embarrassing?
 If you think that's fair, why would you think that's fair?"

-Denny Hamlin may have gotten his ticket to the Championship Four revoked thanks to Chastain, but he actually praised the 29-year-old driver's win-at-any-cost mentality.
+Hamlin may have gotten effectively eliminated from the playoffs thanks to Chastain, but he actually praised the 29-year-old driver's win-at-any-cost mentality.
 Besides, at least Chastain didn't wreck Hamlin in the process.

 "Great move," Hamlin said.
 "Brilliant.
 Certainly a great move.
 When you have no other choice, it certainly is easy to do that.
 But well executed."